 The benefits keep rolling in.
-Every year you’ll also receive two free passes to the highly-regarded

-	American Express Lounge at Sydney’s Kingsford Smith Airport or Melbourne International airport, with

-	complimentary access for your accompanying children under the age of 18.
+Every year you’ll also receive two free passes to the highly-regarded Centurion Lounge at Sydney’s Kingsford Smith Airport or Melbourne International airport, with complimentary access for your accompanying children under the age of 18.

-	Given that you’d need to pay $55 per person to access the lounge once you’ve used your two visits

-	for the year, this benefit alone is worth $110 per year.
+Given that you’d need to pay $55 per person to access the lounge once you’ve used your two visits for the year, this benefit alone is worth $110 per year.

 Here’s yet another travel perk.
 If you book two consecutive nights at any hotel belonging to The Hotel Collection program, you’ll receive a US $100 credit, plus a room upgrade when available.
 The Hilton Sydney, the Intercontinental Double Bay in Sydney, and the Grand Hyatt and Intercontinental in Melbourne are all members of The Hotel Collection.

 No travellers’ card would be complete without complimentary travel insurance.
 But there’s much, much more.
 Here’s what you’ll get:

 The cover is activated by paying for the item with the card or points, or paying trip fares with the card, or points, or the $400 travel credit.